A Florida Attorney Answers Your Auto Accident Injury Questions

 - Injuries to anyone else driving your insured vehicle with permission.

 - Injuries to anyone else riding in your insured vehicle, or in another vehicle you are driving.

 What is personal injury protection?

 Personal injury protection, or PIP, is sometimes referred to as "no fault" insurance.
 This form of insurance covers you and those in your household for automobile accident injuries no matter who is at fault.
-Florida law requires all drivers have PIP coverage and, in the event of an automobile accident injury, this coverage is more important than any form of health insurance you have, such as Medicare or private health insurance.
+Florida law requires all drivers carry $10,000.00 in PIP coverage and, in the event of an automobile accident injury, this coverage is primary before any other health insurance you have, such as Medicare or private health insurance.